ebenzotoo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that contenantes two strings
+function that copies a string